Meroby113/Diary-System/README.md

 You can all characters in the ASCII standard.

-After creating password and username if you see this message this means you opened new diary system.
+After creating password and username if you see this message this means you opened new diary system.<br/>
+Not: This is my first coding project, indentation is sucks